Mow Cop: Birthplace of Primitive Methodism

 Mow Cop is noteworthy as the birthplace of the Primitive Methodist movement.
 Starting in 1800, Hugh Bourne from Stoke-on-Trent and William Clowes from Burslem began holding open-air prayer meetings.
 On 31 May 1807, a large 14-hour camp meeting was held, leading to the founding of the Primitive Methodist Church in 1810.
 These camp meetings became a regular feature at Mow Cop, being held to celebrate the 100th, 150th, and 200th anniversaries of the first camp.

 In the arts

 The village and castle are featured prominently in the 1973 novel Red Shift, by Alan Garner.
-This novel was filmed by the BBC in the 1970s, and later released on a restored HD DVD in 2014.
+The BBC filmed this novel in the 1970s and later released it on a restored HD DVD in 2014.
 Mow Cop and its castle also feature in Alan Garner's 1966 photo-story book for children, The Old Man of Mow.

-The castle has attracted artists, and has been featured on paintings, postcards and ceramics made in the nearby Potteries.
+The castle has attracted artists and has been featured in paintings, postcards, and ceramics made in the nearby Potteries.
 An engraving of it also featured on a Royal Mail stamp book in 1981.